 UVA HALPEWATTE TEA FACTORY

 Sri Lanka is the world’s fourth-largest producer of tea.
 So why don’t you take this opportunity to learn more about tea production?
-There are many tea factories that organize guided tours for tourists.
-I decided to visit Uva Halpewatte Tea Factory mainly due to its location and good reviews on the Internet.
-Within an hour, I learned some basics about the tea production process, saw the manufacturing process and tried different types of tea.
+There are many tea factories in Sri Lanka that organize guided tours for tourists.
+I decided to visit Uva Halpewatte Tea Factory, mainly due to its location and good reviews on the Internet.
+Within an hour I learned some basics about tea production, saw the manufacturing process and tried different types of tea.
 It’s crucial to plan your visit in the morning, when the tea factory is functioning to observe the people’s work.
-The guide in Uva Halpewatte Tea Factory had a very good command of English and was more than happy to answer my questions.
-This is definitely a huge assent of this place!
+The guide in Uva Halpewatte Tea Factory had a good command of English and was more than happy to answer my questions.
+This is definitely a huge assent of this place.